[This is Part Five of my Twitter Tips series.]

 I WILL NOT FOLLOW BACK OR I’LL EVENTUALLY UNFOLLOW IF:

-You tweet AT people.
+–You tweet AT people.
 If I see numerous similar tweets in a row about your book or blog post only with different @names thrown on the end or in front, then it’s a no-go for me.
-Those kind of tweets look like this: “Visit the Blahblah Blog for my post on characterization @kdkdknei @xyzpru!”
+(By the way, that’s annoying on Facebook, too.
+Don’t go around tagging people you think should read your post.)
+Those kind of tweets look like this: “Visit the Blahblah Blog for my post on characterization @kdkdknei @xyzpru!” or “Hey, @NinaBadzin, I think you’d love this post.”
 That’s a VERY spammy way to tweet.
 Many of us on Twitter blog or write creatively.
 If we all tweeted our posts and publications AT specific people, it’d be one big commercial out there.

-You send me a direct message or tweet AT me with a link to your novel or Facebook fan page while providing no evidence whatsoever that you’ve seen my blog, my short stories, or know anything about me at all.
+–You send me a direct message or tweet AT me with a link to your novel or Facebook fan page while providing no evidence whatsoever that you’ve seen my blog, my short stories, or know anything about me at all.
 Guess what?
 I write too.
-Show that you’ve shown any interest in me before you ask me to “check you out.”
+Have you shown any interest in my work before you ask me to “check you out?”

-You send out tons of tweets to articles you clearly haven’t read since they’re completely random, or when I’ve clicked on those articles, they’re terrible.
+–You tweet tons of articles you clearly haven’t read since they’re completely random, or when I’ve clicked on those articles, they’re incorrect links.
 (People using Triberr are the most guilty of this, which is why I won’t use Triberr.)

-You’re guilty of endless and meaningless lists of #WW (writer Wednesday), #FF (Friday Follow), as well as endless tweets thanking others for RTs (PLEASE write those as @mentions, not regular tweets), and tweets thanking people for following you.
+–You’re write endless and meaningless lists of #FF (Friday Follow), as well as endless tweets thanking others for RTs (PLEASE write those as @mentions, not regular tweets), and tweets thanking people for following you.
 See my post, “The Twitter Thanking Crisis” for more on what I consider overkill as well as disingenuous gratitude.
-The 500 people following you do not need to see you thank one person.
+The 500 people following you do not need to see you thank one person unless it’s really specific and unique.

-Most of yours tweet lead to Pinterest and Facebook.
+–Most of your tweets lead to Instagram, Pinterest, and Facebook.

 THE TWITTER BEHAVIOR BELOW GIVES ME PAUSE: (Meaning, it’s not an automatic unfollow, but it makes me crabby, and I’ll probably unfollow eventually.)

-You never RT anyone else.
-Each tweet is an 140-character musing on your life, or a link to your blog, or self-pubbed book.
-(Sorry to pick on the self-published group, but those folks overdo the “read my first chapter on Smashwords and Amazon” more than anyone.)
+–You never RT anyone else.
+Each tweet is an 140-character musing on your life, or a link to your blog, or your book.

 FELLOW TWITTER USERS: What do you think?
 Am I an enormous crab apple or do you agree with some of my “rules?”
 What drives you to follow someone or not?